jthernandez999/jthernandez999/README.md

-Full Stack Engineer.
+Full stack engineer.

 I thrive on overcoming challenges.
-My boundless passion and relentless determination drive me to set ambitious goals and consistently exceed expectations.
+My boundless passion and relentless determination, drive me to set ambitious goals and consistently exceed expectations.

-I flourish in environments that encourage collaboration and a thirst for innovative solutions.
-Being part of a team that continuously questions and pushes the boundaries of what's possible is a constant source of inspiration and motivation for me, and I'm committed to delivering my best on every project.
+I flourish in environments that encourage collaboration and a thirst for innovation and motivation.
 <!--
 - 🌱 I’m currently working on mastering algorithms...
 - 🤝 I’m looking to develop my skills as a Software Engineer / Full Stack Web Developer.  -->